dmp1ce/decompose/README.md

 Default setting {{PROJECT_RANDOM_SETTING}}
 ```

+## Mo

+**decompose** uses [mo](https://github.com/tests-always-included/mo) to do mustache templates. *Mo* is a mustache templating system written in pure bash.

 ## Vocabulary

 To keep things fun, lets try to stick with a theme of natural decomposition

 - Ecosphere is an index of environments
-- Environments contain skeleton, processes, elements and templates
+- Environments contain a skeleton, processes, elements and templates
-- Skeleton is the environment framework files
+- A skeleton is the environment framework files
 - .mo files are the template file or organism undergoing rigor (mo)rtis (the extension (.mo) is also the bash mustache extenstion)
-- elements are the variables used by the .mo templates
+- Elements are the variables used by the .mo templates
-- processes are the commands
+- Processes are the custom environment commands

 Hence, organisms *decompose* in *environments* by *elements* and *processes* after rigor *mo*rtis until only the *skeleton* remains.